acweathersby/rum/allocators.md

 - immobile - The pointer cannot be readdressed to another object.

+- clonable - The data of this pointer can be copied into another memory space

 ## Allocators

 - Defines a lifetime and pointer protocol for heap objects.
 An allocator can be declared and bound to a binding to service all subsequent